 - Will I be notified if I am not eligible to receive my diploma or graduate?
-Yes, we will notify you through your ONID email account.
+Yes, we will notify you through your OSU email account.

 - Why wasn’t my name listed in my hometown newspaper?
-There are various reasons, but the two most common are 1) you have confidentiality on your record, or 2) your current mailing address is in Corvallis.
+There are various reasons, but the two most common are 1) You have elected that your student record be confidential, or 2) Your current mailing address is in Corvallis.
 OSU News & Communications releases information to the news media based on current mailing information.

 - Can I get a Commencement program before graduation?
 Unfortunately, they are not available prior to the event.
 Programs are available at the ceremony and thereafter, beginning June 15 at the Registrar's Office.

 - Where do I order the Commencement video?
 Contact Media Services for information or visit the Commencement website: http://oregonstate.edu/events/commencement/video.

 - Where do I order frames for diplomas?
 Frames are available through the Alumni Office or the OSU Beaver Store.
 A sample is available in the Registrar’s Office reception area.

 - Where do I get tickets?
 Tickets are NOT needed to attend the ceremony.